-The North Greenville University Office of Campus Safety and Security and compiles this report to comply with the Jeanne Clery Disclosure of Campus Safety and Security Policy and Crime Statistics Act.
+The North Greenville University compiles this report to comply with the Jeanne Clery Disclosure of Campus Safety and Security Policy and Crime Statistics Act.
 This report is prepared as a cooperative effort among numerous departments including Campus Safety and Security, Campus Ministry and Student Engagement, NGU Counseling Services, Personnel Services, and the Office of Title IX.
+The final report is reviewed by the Critical Incident Planning and Effectiveness Team.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.

 Reports of campus crime, arrest, and referral statistics include those reported to Campus Safety and Security as well as crime statistics from local law enforcement agencies, including but not limited to the Greenville County Sheriff's Office and Greer City Police Department.
-Additional crime statistics are obtained from other University campus security authorities, including Student Engagement, the Office of Title IX, Personnel Services, Housing, Athletics, and faculty and staff who have significant responsibility for student and campus activities (CSAs).
+Additional crime statistics are obtained from other University Campus Security authorities (CSAs), including Student Engagement, the Office of Title IX, Personnel Services, Housing, Athletics, and faculty and staff who have significant responsibility for student and campus activities.
 The Annual Security Report includes three (3) years of statistical data regarding reports of Clery Act crimes occurring on campus, in off-campus buildings or property owned or controlled by the University, and on public property within or immediately adjacent to the campuses.

 The Annual Security Report is distributed via e-mail to all employees and students of the University by October 1st of each year, and digital copies can be found on the website at go.ngu.edu/campus-safety.
-Printed copies of the report may also be obtained at the Office of Campus Safety and Security , 23 Wingo Street (behind Todd Dining Hall) or by calling 864.977.7777.
+Printed copies of the report may also be obtained at the Campus Safety and Security office located at 23 Wingo Street (Behind Todd Dining Hall) or by calling 864.977.7777.